tkerby/flipperzero-firmware-wPlugins/README.md

 ![Screenshot](screenshots/0-home-vibrate.png)

-> [!WARNING]
-> This application is intended for **educational and research purposes only**.
+**WARNING:** This application is intended for **educational and research purposes only**.
-> Do not attempt to use it!

-> [!NOTE]
-> I don't endorse use of these devices on any animals.
-> You do you, but I'd never use this device on an animal.
+**NOTE:** I don't endorse use of these devices on any animals.
+You do you, but I'd never use this device on an animal.

 ## Features